apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

 ## Next up: Arbitrary Nesting: Lists of Structs and Structs of Lists

 In our next blog post <!-- When published, add link here --> we will explain how Parquet and Arrow combine these concepts to support arbitrary nesting of potentially nullable data structures.
-It will also explain why definition levels are 16 bit integers when we have only shown values `0` and `1` so far.